 3D Printing technology in batch production

 Selective Laser Sintering (SLS) is 3D printing process which helps in batch production for part quantities less than 200-300 numbers.
-There are other means of batch production as well, you can find detailed insights into batch production here.
+There are other means of batch production as well, you can find detailed insights into batch production Low Volume & Batch Production.
 You can also get a comparative study here.

 The point of discussing these above methods is to point out the benefits received by opting for 3D printing instead of conventional processes for fewer order quantities.
 In the manufacturing of small batches using 3D printing, there is no need to invest in tools, or molds, or metrological instruments, thus making it a cheaper yet potent method.
 The biggest advantage of 3D Printing batch production apart from the costs incurred is faster lead-times.
 In conventional processes, one had to wait for weeks and months on end, but with 3D Printing the lead-times have been reduced to days.